What can I do to stay positive during this therapy journey?

 Here are some tips on how to stay positive during therapy:

 No one knows you better than you know yourself.

-By becoming more aware of your own helpful and unhelpful thoughts, you might be able to control them and make better choices for your health.
+By becoming more aware of your own thoughts, you might be able to make better choices for your health.

 Try to see if there is a certain pattern to what you generally think about therapy.
 For example, do you catch yourself thinking, "This is all too hard-I just can't be bothered anymore."

 By observing what these thoughts are and when they occur, you might be able to stop them and turn them around.
 And instead say, "Sticking to therapy might be difficult, but I feel so much better in the morning."